nstanford5/ticket-sales/ticket-sales.md

 # {#ticket-sales} Ticket Sales, your ticket(master) servant

 This tutorial will demonstrate a token distribution mechanism in Reach.
-This token distribution DApp could be used for many different applications, but we thought it would could best used to demonstrate how a decentralized DApp replacement for Ticketmaster.
+This token distribution DApp could be used for many different applications, but we thought it would be best used to demonstrate how a decentralized DApp might replace Ticketmaster.

 It assumes prior knowledge of Reach: we recommend completing the [Rock, Paper, Scissors](https://docs.reach.sh/tut/rps) tutorial first.
 And maybe [RSVP](https://docs.reach.sh/tut/rsvp/#tut-rsvp).
-And maybe [Wisdom For Sale](https://docs.reach.sh/tut/wfs/#wfs).
 And maybe [ERC20](https://docs.reach.sh/tut/erc20/#erc20).
-Just do them all, you will be really good after.
+You could just do them all; you will be really good afterwards.

 We assume you are working in a project folder called `ticket-sales`:
 ```cmd